makersacademy/CV/README.md

 ## Ivan Sathianathan

-I am actively looking for roles as a full-stack developer in Toronto.
+I am actively looking junior roles as a full-stack developer in Toronto.
 I recently graduated from Europe's premier web development boot camp and hold a Master's degree from a top engineering faculty.

 My experience is with Ruby-on-Rails and AngularJS; however, I am agnostic with regards preferred language and tech stack.
 More important for me is joining an engineering team that promotes Test-Driven Development and Agile best practices.

-In my previous professional life, I was a performance marketing expert and some of Europe's fastest growing start-ups.
+In my previous professional life, I was a performance marketing expert at some of Europe's fastest growing start-ups.

 ## Education